babel/babel-standalone/README.md

 babel-standalone
 ================

 babel-standalone is a standalone build of Babel for use in non-Node.js environments, including browsers.
-It's bundled with all the standard Babel plugins and presets.
+It's bundled with all the standard Babel plugins and presets, and [a build of babili (babel-minify)](http://dl.vc/babili-standalone) is optionally available too.

 But why?!
 =========